 Opiate Addiction Statistics in the United States

-Over the years, opiate addiction has continued to grow at alarming rates according to opiate addiction statistics in the United States.
+Over the years, opiate and opioid addiction and dependence has continued to grow at alarming rates according to opiate addiction statistics in the United States.
 According to the American Society of Addictive Medicine, in 2014, 1.9 million people had a substance use disorder involving prescription pain relievers, and 586,000 people had a substance use disorder involving heroin.
 In addition, there were 18,893 overdose deaths related to prescription pain relievers and 10,574 overdose deaths related to heroin in 2014.
 Studies have also found that women may develop opiate dependency more quickly than men and are often more likely to be prescribed prescription pain medication more often and for longer periods of time than men.

 - In 2014, 3 million Americans reported using prescription painkillers for non-medical purposes within the past month.

 - The average age for first-time use of prescription painkillers was 21.2.

 - There were 259 million opioid prescriptions written in 2012, which is more than enough for each American adult to have their own bottle of pills.

 How to Get Yourself or a Loved One Treatment for Opiate Addiction